grazianoEnzoMarchesani/grasshopperWebUI/README.md

 These packages are essential for:
 - Flask: Web server functionality and API endpoints
 - NumPy: Numerical operations and array handling
-- json5: Enhanced JSON processing
+- json: Enhanced JSON processing

 ### Usage
 1. Add server component to your Grasshopper definition